davepinch/pinchy.cc/content/topics/religion/christianity/easter/easter.md

 ---
 title: "Easter"
-holiday of:
-  - Resurrection of Jesus
+commemoration of: Resurrection of Jesus holiday of: Christianity
-  - Christianity
 TODO: Add a page walking through the algorithm for calculating Easter.
 tags:
   - holiday